rnmessick/lab-09-back-end/README.md

 Actual time needed to complete: 1 hour

 <!-- ------------- -->
-Number and name of feature: Server
+Number and name of feature: Movie API

 Estimate of time needed to complete: 1.5 hour